jsa/blogy/gae-saucelabs.md

 Voilà!
 Be happy and all.

+Future directions
+--
+1. I'm experimenting on creating a taskqueue chain of testcases.
+1. Running tons of different testcases in parallel is trivial.
+1. How to automate deployment from Github?
+Presumably AppEngine can't deploy on itself.

 Misc
 --
 One other benefit I've come across early is that when you're driving the Seleniums directly from AppEngine, you have a direct connection to datastore from the unittests.
 This is a chief major benefit.
 Keep it in mind.